tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 Connection Attempt Delay".
 The current recommended value is 2 seconds.

+## Establishing connections

+Each application can have different semantics for establishing a connection.
+Typically, connection establishment consists of one or more handshakes.
+This document addresses two types of handshakes:

+- Transport layer handshake, where peers establish a reliable, in-order data stream.
+- Cryptographic handshake, where peers establish a secure channel for communication.

+For example, plain HTTP only requires a transport layer handshake (i.e., TCP handshake).
+HTTP with TLS necessitates a cryptographic handshake (i.e., TLS handshake) in addition to the TCP handshake.
+QUIC version 1 combines both cryptographic and transport handshakes into a single handshake.

+While transport layer handshakes generally do not have restrictions on attempts to establish a connection, some cryptographic handshakes may be dependent on ServiceMode SVCB RRs and could impose limitations on establishing a connection.
+For instance, ECH-capable clients may become SVCB-reliant clients ({{!SVCB=I-D.ietf-dnsop-svcb-https, Section 3}}) when SVCB RRs contain the "ech" SvcParamKey.
+If the client is either an SVCB-reliant client or a SVCB-optional client that might switch to SVCB-reliant connection establishment during the process, the client MUST wait for SVCB RRs before proceeding with the cryptographic handshake.

 # DNS Answer Changes During Happy Eyeballs Connection Setup {#changes}

 If, during the course of connection establishment, the DNS answers